Mayank0255/Stackoverflow-Clone-Backend/README.md

         npm install
         ```
     - Run the client server `npm start`.
+### Docker Setup

+The back-end has support for Docker.
+So if you want to run the back-end in a container, you need do:

+- Setup environment variables in `.env` file.
+- Build the Docker image:

+    ```
+    docker build -t stackoverflowclone .
+    ```
+- Run the container.
+For example, if you want to run the container in a new terminal, you can do:

+    ```
+    docker run -p -d 3000:5000 stackoverflowclone
+    ```

+The default port of api is 5000.
+After running the container, you can access the api by typing:

+    http://localhost:3000/api/<endpoint that you request - see next section>

-_Follow the steps properly and you are good to go._
+_Follow the steps properly (manual or Docker) and you are good to go._
 ## API Endpoints

 #### Base Url - `http://localhost:5000/api`